-We obtained documentation describing Scissortails tax credit investment plan.
-We also obtained documentation for 10 other CAPCOs describing the same scheme with the names and amounts redacted.
-View more
+We obtained documentation describing Scissortail's tax credit investment plan.
+We also obtained documentation for ten other CAPCOs describing the same scheme with the names and amounts redacted.

-Within a few days the entire business is destroyed.
+Within a few days, the business is destroyed.
 The $100,000 was in inventory and in the safe that was destroyed.
 You lost everything, including the $5,000.
 The bank is left with the value of the land.
-The "so called investor" walked away with a $25,000 profit.
-There was no way for the investor to lose but was guaranteed a $25,000 in profit.
-Courtesy of being allowed to misrepresent the amount of their risk exposure and anyone gullible enough to take the deal.
+The "so-called investor" walked away with a $25,000 profit.
+There was no way for the investor to lose but was guaranteed a $25,000 in profit—courtesy of being allowed to misrepresent the amount of their risk.

 So how do state officials justify this is ok?
 Hang on, because you will love this.